clojure-emacs/clojure-ts-mode/README.md

 - Navigation by sexp/lists might work differently on Emacs versions lower than 31.
 Starting with version 31, Emacs uses TreeSitter 'things' settings, if available, to rebind some commands.
+- The indentation of list elements with metadata is inconsistent with other collections.
+This inconsistency stems from the grammar's interpretation of nearly every definition or function call as a list.
+Therefore, modifying the indentation for list elements would adversely affect the indentation of numerous other forms.

 ## Frequently Asked Questions